Archibald Campbell, 9th Earl of Argyll: Downfall

 The 1681 parliament passed a Scottish Test Act, the "Act anent Religion and the Test".
-Like other Test Acts this contained a declaration of adherence to Protestantism, with an added oath of allegiance to the King's authority, to be taken by persons in office.
+Like other Test Acts, this contained a declaration of adherence to Protestantism, with an added oath of allegiance to the King's authority, to be taken by persons in office.
 Argyll complained about the substance of the Act, noting its internal contradictions in that it upheld Presbyterianism while committing subjects to follow the monarch's authority in religion, and concerned that the Royal Family themselves – given their Catholic leanings – were not obliged to take it.
 He then prevaricated over taking the test himself, despite being warned that his earlier complaints had put him in a dangerous position.
-Eventually he took the oath, but added the caveat "only in as far as it is consistent with itself".
+Eventually, he took the oath, but added the caveat "only in as far as it is consistent with itself".
 Argyll seems to have been under the belief that this qualified version of the oath had been cleared with the Duke of York, but it was enough for an exasperated James, backed by Argyll's enemies, to have him arrested on 9 November and charged with treason, assuming the legislative power, perjury, and the old Scottish capital offence of "leasing making" (i.e. libelling the king, his family, or court, with the intention of sowing dissension between the king and his subjects).

-Argyll was put in trial, on 12 December 1681, before Queensberry and four other judges.
+Argyll was put on trial, on 12 December 1681, before Queensberry and four other judges.
 After Lockhart's defence the court adjourned; the question of fact was next day brought before a jury composed mainly of Argyll's enemies; Montrose, his hereditary foe, sat in court as chancellor.
 Argyll refused to defend himself.
 The jury acquitted him of perjury in receiving the oath in a false acceptation, and agreed with the judges on the other counts.
 Application was made to Charles for instructions by the council, and for justice by Argyll.
 Public opinion in both England and Scotland was outraged by Argyll's treatment, and blame was attached to the Duke of York in particular.
 George Savile, 1st Marquess of Halifax told Charles that in England they would not "hang a dog" on the pretext under which Argyll had been sentenced in Scotland.
 It was given out – at least by pro-Royal sources – that Charles and James were merely hoping to ensure Argyll was humbled and stripped of his judicial powers, rather than actually executed.
-Charles ordered that sentence of death should be pronounced but execution suspended at his pleasure.
-However, in the interim, Argyll – unwilling to trust James not to actually execute the sentence – escaped from prison (see below).

-On 22 December the king's letter reached the council; and, questionably, sentence of death as well as of forfeiture was pronounced in Argyll's absence on the 23rd.
+On 22 December, the king's letter reached the council; and, questionably, sentence of death as well as of forfeiture was pronounced in Argyll's absence on the 23rd.
 His estates were confiscated, and his hereditary jurisdictions assigned to Atholl.